-Ever since the announcement of Sig’s new P365 micro-compact pistol back in 2018, I had eagerly anticipated its arrival.
+Ever since the announcement of the Sig Sauer P365 micro-compact pistol back in 2018, I had eagerly anticipated its arrival.
 At SHOT Show, I had the pleasure of handling the pistol at the Sig Sauer booth but missed the opportunity to shoot it on Range Day.
 Apparently, Sig Sauer has its own range day and doesn’t participate in the Industry Day at the Range.
 Lesson learned.
 Luckily, my local gun shop set aside their first P365 arrival for me to purchase.
 I’ve been carrying the single stack Glock 43 since its arrival on the scene and it’s been a pleasure.
 Is the new Sig P365 going to replace my tried and true Glock?
 Due to the similarities of these two excellent pistols, I’m going to dive into the details a bit and describe the differences.

 Specs* Glock 43 Sig Sauer P365

 - Length: 6.26″ 5.8″